 Q. What is the camp refund policy?

-A. Full refunds are offered until April 15, and half refunds are offered until May 15.
+A. Full refunds, less a small transaction fee charged by the payment processor, are offered until April 15, and half refunds are offered until May 15.
 After May 15, no refunds will be offered.

 Q. What does the camp agenda look like?